nerdburn/supabase-starter/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+## Changes from Next Starter

+- Replaced any Typescript files with Javascript
+- No Storybook installed
+- Uses Supabase for auth and API (no Iron Session)

 ## Learn more

 To learn more, take a look at the following resources: